Fast Basins and Branched Fractal Manifolds of Attractors of Iterated Function Systems: IFSs attractors, their basins, fast basins, and continuations

-\item there is an open set $U\subset\mathbb{X}$ such that $A\subset U$ and $ \lim_{k\rightarrow\infty}F^{k}(S)=A,$ for all $S\in H_{\mathbb{X}}$ with $ S\subset U$, where the limit is w.r.t. the metric $d_{H}$. \end{enumerate} \end{definition}
+\item[2)] there is an open set $U\subset\mathbb{X}$ such that $A\subset U$ and $\lim\limits_{k\rightarrow\infty}F^{k}(C)=A$, for all $S\in H$ with $C \subset U$, where the limit is w.r.t.\ the metric $d_{H}$. \end{enumerate} \end{Definition}

-The union of all open sets $U$, such that statement 2 of Definition \ref {def:attractor} is true, is called the \textbf{basin }of the attractor $A$ (w.r.t. $\mathcal{F}$).
-If $B=B(A)$ denotes the basin of $A$, then it can be proved that statement 2 of Definition \ref{def:attractor} holds with $U$ replaced by $B$.
-That is, the basin of the attractor $A$ is the largest open set $U$ such that statement 2 of Definition \ref{def:attractor} holds.
+The union of all open sets $U$, such that statement~2 of Def\/inition~\ref{def:attractor} is true, is called the \textit{basin }of the attractor~$A$ (w.r.t.~$\mathcal{F}$).
+If $B=B(A)$ denotes the basin of~$A$, then it can be proved that statement~2 of Def\/inition \ref{def:attractor} holds with~$U$ replaced by~$B$.
+That is, the basin of the attrac\-tor~$A$ is the largest open set~$U$ such that statement~2 of Def\/inition~\ref{def:attractor} holds.
 An IFS may not possess an attractor, or it may possess multiple attractors.
-Examples and further discussion can be found in \cite{BV8} and in references therein.
+Examples and further discussion can be found in~\cite{BV8} and in references therein.

-The IFS $\mathcal{F}$ is said to be \textbf{contractive} if there is a $ \lambda \in [0,1)$ such that
+The IFS $\mathcal{F}$ is said to be \textit{contractive} if there is a $\lambda \in [0,1)$ such that

 for all $f\in \mathcal{F}$ and all $x,y\in\mathbb{X}$.
-A basic result of \cite{Hutchinson} is that a contractive IFS possesses a unique attractor $A$ , with $B(A)=\mathbb{X}$.
+A basic result of \cite{Hutchinson} is that a contractive IFS possesses a unique attractor~$A$, with $B(A)=\mathbb{X}$.